-Figure 4: Rank correlations between January-March SST in the tropical and subtropical Atlantic (Predictor 1) and (panel a) August-October sea surface temperature, (panel b) August-October sea level pressure, (panel c) August-October 850 hPa zonal wind and (panel d) August-October 200 hPa zonal wind.
+Figure 4: Rank correlations between April-May SST in the subtropical and mid-latitude eastern North Atlantic (Predictor 1) and (panel a) August-October sea surface temperature, (panel b) August-October sea level pressure, (panel c) August-October 850 hPa zonal wind and (panel d) August-October 200 hPa zonal wind.
 All four of these parameter deviations in the tropical Atlantic are known to be favorable for enhanced hurricane activity.

-Figure 5: As in Figure 4 but for January-March 200 hPa zonal wind in the subtropical North Atlantic.
+Figure 5: As in Figure 4 but for May SLP in the subtropical North Atlantic.
+The sign of Predictor 2 has been flipped for easy comparison with Figure 4.